 Recent work has shown clearly the very intermittent nature of gravity waves.
-The intermittency in our simulations (Fig. 11a) compares well to observations at an altitude near 20 km.
-Bushell et al. [2015] show tropical momentum flux distributions for different gravity wave parameterizations (their Fig. 6).
-Their invariant non-orographic parameterization dropped 4 decades in occurrence at a flux of 6 mPa.
-Essentially, all of the waves in the parameterization are weak in amplitude and not intermittent.
-They also showed the distribution of gravity wave momentum fluxes using a variable convective source parameterization.
-In this case, occurrences drop 4 decades at a flux of \sim 20-25 mPa, which is much more realistically intermittent than the invariant parameterization, but the intermittency falls far short of that observed or that produced in our model.
-In particular, long-duration balloon observations [Jewtoukoff et al. 2013] (their Fig. 15) show that the momentum fluxes drop 4 decades in occurrence at flux values \sim 100 mPa, and this occurs at \sim 80 mPa in our simulations.
-There is evidence that incorporating this more realistic intermittency into gravity wave parameterizations can improve stratospheric circulation in climate models [de la Cámara et al. 2016]
+The intermittency 366 in our simulations (Fig. 11a) compares well to observations at an altitude near 20 km.
+Bushell et 367 al. [2015] show tropical momentum flux distributions for different gravity wave parameterizations 368 (their Fig. 6).
+Their invariant non-orographic parameterization dropped 4 decades in occurrence 369 at a flux of 6 mPa.
+Essentially, all of the waves in the parameterization are weak in amplitude 370 and not intermittent.
+They also showed the distribution of gravity wave momentum fluxes using a 371 variable convective source parameterization.
+In this case, occurrences drop 4 decades at a flux of 372 \sim 20-25 mPa, which is much more realistically intermittent than the invariant parameterization, but 373 the intermittency falls far short of that observed or that produced in our model.
+In particular, long-374 duration balloon observations [Jewtoukoff et al. 2013] (their Fig. 15) show that the momentum 375 fluxes drop 4 decades in occurrence at flux values ~ 100 mPa, and this occurs at ~ 80 mPa in our 376 simulations.
+377

-Typical invariant non-orographic gravity wave parameterizations have only very weak forces in 395 the stratosphere.
+Typical invariant non-orographic gravity wave parameterizations have only very weak forces in 378 the stratosphere.
 They are designed instead to give realistic circulation effects in the mesosphere.
-Orographic gravity waves are parameterized with much larger amplitudes than non-orographic 397 waves, and as a result they break and change the circulation in the upper troposphere and lower 398 stratosphere.
-However, large amplitude waves from convection do occur, and the momentum 399 flux convergences in the stratosphere can lead to substantial forces.
-For example, Stephan et al. [2016] showed that realistic waves from summertime convection over the U.S. produce forces 401 in the lower stratosphere that rival orographic wave forcing.
-Most parameterizations in models 402 give relatively very small wave forces at stratospheric levels.
-Stochastic non-orographic parame-403 terization methods that account for realistically intermittent amplitudes have been developed [de 404 la Cámara and Lott 2015], and implementation in a global model showed improvements in the 405 timing of the springtime transition from westerly to easterly winds in the Southern Hemisphere stratosphere [de la Cámara et al. 2016].
-So including realistic intermittency in parameterized 407 non-orographic gravity wave amplitudes, while simultaneously reducing gravity wave drag due 408 to orographic waves, may be a way forward.
-Indeed, climate models struggle to simultaneously simulate realistic Northern and Southern Hemispheric stratospheric winds, which could be due to an over-reliance on orographic gravity wave drag.
+379 Orographic gravity waves are parameterized with much larger amplitudes than non-orographic 380 waves, and as a result they break and change the circulation in the upper troposphere and lower 381 stratosphere.
+However, large amplitude waves from convection do occur, and the momentum 382 flux convergences in the stratosphere can lead to substantial forces.
+For example, Stephan et al. 383 [2016] showed that realistic waves from summertime convection over the U.S. produce forces 384 in the lower stratosphere that rival orographic wave forcing.
+Most parameterizations in models 385 give relatively very small wave forces at stratospheric levels.
+Stochastic non-orographic parame-386 terization methods that account for realistically intermittent amplitudes have been developed [de 387 la Cámara and Lott 2015], and implementation in a global model showed improvements in the 388 timing of the springtime transition from westerly to easterly winds in the Southern Hemisphere 389 stratosphere [de la Cámara et al. 2016].
+So including realistic intermittency in parameterized 390 non-orographic gravity wave amplitudes, while simulataneously reducing gravity wave drag due 391 to orographic waves, may be a way forward.
+Indeed, climate models struggle to simultaneously 392 simulate realistic Northern and Southern Hemispheric stratospheric winds, which could be due to 393 an over-reliance on orographic gravity wave drag.
+394